krr-up/flatland/README.md

 - 📝 `environments.py` which is used to generate user-specified environments
 - 📝 `frontend.py` which is a frontend interface for using the tools in this framework
 - 📝 `paths.py` which is used to ground and solve encodings, and produce an animated visualization of the resulting paths
-- 📦 `environment.yml` which can be used to install necessary packages

 <br>